-The Academy of Medical Sciences, is convening a policy workshop on Science to improve Urban Health within the context of UHC.Ongoing
+The Academy of Medical Sciences, is convening a policy workshop on research and policy to improve urban health across Latin America taking place on the 9-10 March 2020 in Rio de JaneiroOngoing

-The Academy of Medical Sciences, is convening a policy workshop on Science to improve Urban Health within the context of UHC.
+The Academy of Medical Sciences, is convening a policy workshop on the research and policy to improve urban health across Latin America within the context of UHC on the 9-10 March 2020 in Brazil.

 More than half of the world’s population, 3.5 billion people, now live in urban areas.
 With this figure growing rapidly, it is estimated to reach 70% by 2050.
 People living in urban areas experience increased rates of non-communicable diseases (NCDs), violence and injuries, infectious disease and alcohol and substance abuse.
 Furthermore, cities are seeing increasing levels of health and socioeconomic inequalities.